Aspergillosis is the name of a group of fungal conditions caused by a mould called aspergillus.

 ABPA and SAFS are usually treated with steroid medication to dampen the reaction of the immune system to the aspergillus particles, and antifungal medication to help kill the mould.

 CPA and aspergilloma can be treated with long-term antifungal medication.
 In some cases, surgery may be needed to remove an aspergilloma from the lungs, prevent bleeding in the lungs, or remove infected tissue.

 IPA is treated in hospital with powerful antifungal medications given by a drip into a vein.
 The infection can spread very quickly, and people who develop IPA are usually already very ill.
 This means that, unfortunately, around half of those with the condition die from it.

 It's almost impossible to avoid the aspergillus mould completely, but there are precautions you can take to reduce your exposure if you're at risk of aspergillosis.

 Try to avoid places where the mould is often found, such as:

 - piles of dead leaves

 - marshland and bogs

-If you have a weakened immune system, you may also be advised to take extra precautions, such as wearing a face mask and taking antifungal medicines.
-This may be the case if you're having chemotherapy, you've recently had an organ transplant, or you're taking high doses of corticosteroid medication.
+If you have a weakened immune system, you may also be advised to take extra precautions, such as wearing a face mask and taking a long-term course of antifungal medication.

 Read more about preventing aspergillosis.